MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-base-ch5.md

 In this chapter, we will explore how to enable eye tracking in our demo.
 We will slowly spin our 3D menu items when they are being gazed upon with eye gaze.
 We will also trigger a fun effect when the gazed-upon item is selected.

 1. Ensure the Mixed Reality Toolkit profiles are properly configured.
 As of this writing, the mixed reality toolkit profile configuration does not include eye tracking capabilities by default.
-To add eye tracking capabilities, follow the instructions in the “Setting up the MRTK profiles required for Eye Tracking” section as outlined in the Mixed Reality Toolkit Documentation (https://microsoft.github.io/MixedRealityToolkit-Unity/Documentation/EyeTracking/EyeTracking_BasicSetup.html#setting-up-the-mrtk-profiles-required-for-eye-tracking  ).
+To add eye tracking capabilities, follow the instructions in the “Setting up the MRTK profiles required for Eye Tracking” section as outlined in the [Mixed Reality Toolkit Documentation](https://microsoft.github.io/MixedRealityToolkit-Unity/Documentation/EyeTracking/EyeTracking_BasicSetup.html#setting-up-the-mrtk-profiles-required-for-eye-tracking  ).
 Ensure that eye tracking is properly configured by following any remaining steps in the documentation link above, including enabling eye tracking in GazeProvider (component attached to camera) and enabling simulation of eye tracking in the Unity editor.
 Note that future version of the MRTK may include eye tracking by default.

-    Todo: provide the user with some brief instructions for eye tracking so they don't have to go to the MRTK link.
+    The link above provides brief instructions for:

+    - Creating the Eye Gaze Data Provider for use in the MRTK Profile
+    - Enabling eye tracking in the Gaze Provider
+    - Set up for simulating eye tracking in the editor
+    - Editing the Visual Studio solution's capabilities to allow eye tracking in the built application

 2. Add the Eye Tracking Target component to target objects.
 To allow an object to respond to eye gaze events, we will need to add the EyeTrackingTarget component on each object that we wish to interact with using eye gaze.
+Add this component to each of the nine 3D objects that are part of the grid collection.
 Tip: select multiple items in the hierarchy to bulk-add the EyeTrackingTarget component.
     ![Lesson5 Chapter3 Step2](images/Lesson5Chapter3Step2.JPG)

 3. Next we will add the EyeTrackingTutorialDemo script for some exciting interactions.
 The EyeTrackingTutorialDemo script is included as part of this tutorial series’ repository and is not included by default with the Mixed Reality Toolkit.
-For...
-TODO: rename 3D menu item.... each 3D menu item, add the EyeTrackingTutorialDemo script by searching for the component in the “Add Component” menu.
-TODO: make sure it's the same objects as specified in #2.
+For each 3D object in the grid collection, add the EyeTrackingTutorialDemo script by searching for the component in the “Add Component” menu.
    ![Lesson5 Chapter3 Step3](images/Lesson5Chapter3Step3.JPG)

    4. Spin the object while looking at the target.
 We would like to configure our 3D object to spin while we are looking at it.
 To do this, insert a new field in the “While Looking At Target” section of the EyeTrackingTarget component, as shown in the image below.